-The 2018 Stampede Rodeo & Festival will kick-off on Friday, May 25 at the Valley Center Community Center located at 28246 Lilac Road in Valley Center.
+This year’s rodeo will kick-off on Friday, May 25 at our new rodeo grounds located at 29902 Valley Center Road.
 On Saturday, May 26 the grounds will reopen following our town’s historic parade.
-(Visit the Rodeo Information page for the schedule of events and check back often for any updates or changes.
+Please visit the Rodeo Information page for the schedule of events and check back often for any updates or changes.

 In keeping with our mission to promote the youth of Valley Center, the Stampede Rodeo has created a division of Barrel Racing for young, novice riders.
-The Junior Barrel Racing event is designed to encourage young riders to get their feet wet in the sport of rodeo, without having to compete against experienced barrel racers.
+The Junior Barrel Race event is designed to encourage young riders to get their feet wet in the sport of rodeo, without having to compete against experienced barrel racers.
 Read more » Entry Form

 Valley Center Stampede & Festival

 May 25-26, 2018